data-science-coursework/IJC437-PM25-Sheffield-Leeds/README.md

 # IJC437 - PM2.5 in Sheffield and Leeds from 2017 to 2025
 This repository contains an analysis of PM2.5 concentrations in Sheffield and Leeds between 2017 and 2025, for the data science module IJC437
 # Repository contents
+- `data/raw/`
+  Hourly PM2.5 datasets for years 2017-2025 for Sheffield Barnsley Road, Leeds Centre and Leeds Headingley Kerbside, 2022-2025 for Sheffield Tinsley.
 - `pm25_analysis.R`
   Cleans hourly PM2.5 data, calculates daily means, seasonal and annual summaries, exceedances, and runs regression models.
 - `pm25_plots.R`